Apologizing For Nothing Is My Autistic Burnout Warning Sign

 What that apology is really doing

-When I start apologizing for things that aren't my fault—making excuses for my family's selfish behavior—I know I'm near the edge.
+When I start apologizing for things that aren't my fault—making excuses for my family's selfish behavior—I know I'm near the edge, both in the sense that I'm about to have another period of shutdown such to the demands that it's having on my mental state, but my ongoing burnout timeline simply extending further by another couple days.

 Masking becomes impossible.
 I have no energy left to continue people-pleasing my mom.
 My tone softens and I feel myself shutting down.

-These warning signs happen more frequently when I'm deep in autistic burnout The apologizing, the softened tone, then the mood crash.
+These warning signs happen more frequently when I'm deep in autistic burnout and it's given that I've been in it for at least 5 years, it's a common habit for me rather than something that just came out of nowhere.
+The apologizing, the softened tone, then the mood crash.
+Rinse and repeat.
+Weeks by week, month by month.

-If I push through, my energy drain completely for the rest of the day.
+If I push through (Such as feeling pressured to call or text, or even be involved to not appear "selfish") my energy drain completely for the rest of the day.

 If I'm drawing something or working on a blog post, I leave my computer on and don't touch it for the remainder of the day.
-I spend the rest of my day in bed instead.
+I spend the rest of my day in bed instead, stimming, or even sobbing for an hour or so until my mind has calmed down.

 Complete Shutdown.

-My frustration and tolerance levels for the rest of the day go way down.
+My frustration and tolerance levels for the rest of the day go way down, and my sensory threshold collapses.

 Sudden slamming of doors.
 My sister turning on my lights without knocking gets me extremely angry.
 I shout at her directly to please leave me alone.

 To no avail.
-They take my anger as nothing more than that—angry.
+They take my anger as nothing more than that—anger.
 Not sensory overload.
 Just "less ideal" for them.

 What Tracking Showed Me

-I noticed which days my energy units are low—most days—due to loud conversations from family members around my house or sudden phone calls that put pressure on me to respond.
+I've been tracking my energy to notice which days my energy is often the lowest(Whcich is most days) due to loud conversations from family members around my house or sudden phone calls that put pressure on me to respond.

 I've actively taken measures to counter these problems.
-Lowering the vibration intensity and volume of my phone during calls.
-Keeping my room shut.
+Lowering the vibration intensity and volume of my phone during calls and keeping my room shut.

 They still work around it.
 It barely helps.
 But it's all I can do for now.